Contractor pensions advice: Pensions for contractors

 pensions button

-There are two main types of pension available, and if you have been permanently employed before the chances are you have a pension.
-Your previous employer will have set up your pension as either a defined benefit pension (final salary) or a defined contribution scheme (money purchase).
+There are two main types of pensions available, and if you have been permanently employed before, the chances are you have a pension or many pensions.
+Your previous employer will have set up your pension as either a defined benefit pension (‘final salary’) or a defined contribution scheme (‘money purchase’).

-Final salary pensions are few and far between as they have become prohibitively expensive to maintain for employers and are now mainly only found within the public sector.
-The income you receive from a final salary scheme is based on the length of your service, how much you were paid when you left employment (hence final salary) and the accrual rate of the scheme.
+Nowadays, final salary pensions are few and far between as they have become prohibitively expensive to maintain for employers and are now mainly only found within the public sector.
+The income you receive from a final salary scheme is based on the length of your service; how much you were paid when you left employment (hence ‘final salary’) and the accrual rate of the scheme.
 You, as an employee, will normally pay into the pension but the employer will make the largest contributions and they will guarantee the income level you will receive.

 Money purchase schemes are much more common in modern times.
 These are an investment that you, and your employer, will have contributed to.
 The income you receive when you stop working will be dependent on how much has been contributed, and the performance of the investments.
 Under the Pension Freedoms Act of 2015, there are a variety of options available to you once you stop working.
 Beyond making contributions on your behalf into your pension arrangement, your employer has no liabilities towards your savings, meaning that it is much more important for you to review your pension on a regular basis.